 Palm Oil Statement

-We have had a lot of interest in our use of palm on social media after our invite to Ethical Hour and other media broadcasts so wanted to write a quick update on here so all is in one place…
+We have had a lot of interest in our use of palm on social media after our invite to Ethical Hour and other media broadcasts so wanted to write a quick update on here to keep all information in one place…